http-kit/http-kit/README.md

 ### WebSocket example

-    Two-way communication between client and server
+   * Two-way communication between client and server
-    Can easily degrade to HTTP long polling/streaming, due to the unified API send! with java.lang.String, a text frame assembled and sent to client send! with java.io.InputStream or byte[], a binary frame assembled and sent to client For WebSocket Secure connection, one option is stud (self-signed certificate may not work with websocket).
-Nginx can do it, too.
+   * Can easily degrade to HTTP long polling/streaming, due to the unified API
+   * `send!` with `java.lang.String`, a text frame assembled and sent to client
+   * `send!` with `java.io.InputStream` or `byte[]`, a binary frame assembled and sent to client
+   * For WebSocket Secure connection, one option is [stud](https://github.com/bumptech/stud) (self-signed certificate may not work with websocket).
+[Nginx](http://nginx.com/news/nginx-websockets.html) can do it, too.

 `(defn handler [request]
   (server/with-channel request channel